-Today we will look at the many different ways student loans can potentially impact a marriage and discuss strategies to minimize any potential impact.
+Today, we’ll examine how student loans can impact marriage, and discuss strategies to minimize any potential impact.
 Just as every relationship is unique, the impact of student debt can also have unique consequences.
 The key is to understand how student debt can affect monthly finances, tax strategy, and lifestyle.
 By understanding how these different variables interact, couples can form a plan specific to their needs.

 The first step is having an honest discussion about student loans…